Citizens Fire Academy

 The City of San Marcos and San Marcos Fire Department have been closely following the progression of the COVID-19 pandemic since it began.
 The safety of you, your family, and the public we serve are our priority.
 We feel that it would be morally and ethically irresponsible to hold Citizens Fire Academy this year.
 This is a program that we look forward to every year and we’re looking forward to holding this academy next year when conditions are safer for all.

 Thank you for your understanding and be safe out there!

 Overview of the Citizens Fire Academy

 Designed for adults ages 18 and older who either work or live in the City of San Marcos and meet program criteria, including a criminal background check.
-The 12 week program is available on a yearly basis, meets once a week, including three Saturday’s at Fire Station # 5, 100 Carlson Circle.
+The application to apply for the 12 week program is available on a yearly basis, class will meet once a week on Monday evenings, & including three Saturday’s at Fire Station # 5, 100 Carlson Circle.

 To help the citizens of San Marcos be aware of the services that the Fire Department provides, increase fire and life safety awareness, and promote a positive image of the department to the community.

 2018 Graduates are; Front Row - Tina Gonzales, Carina Ferrer, Jessica Cruz, and Cookie Baggett.
 Back Row - Rosa Robinson, Ryley Pollock, Melissa Neel, Austin Koester, Dr. Aimee Roundtree, Debbie Chandler, and Johnny Baggett.
 Not pictured: Christin Lindsey and Otto Tegtmeyer.